VulcanJS/vulcan-docs/source/architecture.md

 Instead, Nova includes many hooks and patterns that enable you to tweak and extend core features from your *own* packages without having to actually modify their code.

+## Register & Execute

+Many Nova objects (such as fragments, routes, components, etc.) follow a “register and execute” pattern, in which:

+1. All items are first registered in a centralized array.
+2. The items are then all executed at runtime.

+This two-tiered approach has two benefits.
+First, it means items can be overriden in between registration and execution.
+For example if a theme registers a component, your custom code can then extend it and the final component object that is created at runtime will be the extended version.

+Second, things like React Router or the app's GraphQL schema can only be initialized once.
+By having you register items first, Nova is able to centralize objects from various sources, and then combine them all in a single initialization call.

 ## The Nova Core Package

 Unless mentioned otherwise, all Nova utilities function are imported from the `nova:core` Meteor package: